BlackRock TCP Capital Corp. (TCPC) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-20, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against BlackRock TCP Capital Corp. ("BlackRock" or the "Company") (NASDAQ: TCPC).
+25, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to BlackRock TCP Capital Corp. ("BlackRock" or the "Company") (NASDAQ: TCPC) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR BLACKROCK INVESTMENTS, CLICK HERE BEFORE APRIL 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?